MscrmTools/XrmToolBox/README.md

 # Support XrmToolBox

 XrmToolBox is a free tool and will remain like this.
-But if you think this tool improved your productivity or saved you time on your Microsoft Dynamics CRM project, then you can help me by donating whatever amount you want through PayPal
+But if you think this tool improved your productivity or saved you time on your Microsoft Dynamics CRM project, then you can help me by donating whatever amount you want through PayPal.